 - Serious claims of injury from a road accident or a motorcycle claim.

-- Injury that arises due to medical negligence.
+- An injury that arises due to medical negligence.

 - Any injury involving the head, back or spinal column.